The Cincinnati region is racking up film credits.

 While you’re waiting for the next big movie announcement, here’s five movies to watch to catch a glimpse of your favorite Cincinnati landmarks.

-In the movie that woke up Hollywood to Cincinnati’s appeal, Tom Cruise and Dustin Hoffman cruise in a 1949 Buick convertible and the Roebling Bridge, with its unmistakeable blue supports, makes a cameo appearance.
+In the movie that woke up Hollywood to Cincinnati’s appeal, Tom Cruise and Dustin Hoffman drive a 1949 Buick convertible across the iconic Roebling Bridge.
 Keep an eye out for the scenery along Columbia Parkway, too.
 The Dixie Terminal Building at Fourth and Walnut streets stands in as a grand bank lobby.

 An appeals court judge, played by Michael Douglas, gets caught in a tangle of illegal activities after his daughter becomes an addict.
 While she scores drugs on McMicken and Vine streets in downtown Cincinnati, the judge is said to live in Cincinnati’s upscale Indian Hill neighborhood;, although, the scenes were actually shot in the city’s east side Hyde Park neighborhood.